 Before reporting a bug

-1. Clear your browser's cache & cookies, restart your browser and hard refresh the page by clicking F5 several times.
+- Clear your browser's cache & cookies, restart your browser and hard refresh the page by clicking F5 (or Ctrl / Cmd + R) several times.

-This helps to start a new working session and ensure you are using the latest client version as well as check whether the issue is caused by/connected with something in your setup.
+All of this helps to either start a new working session and ensure you are using the latest client version or check whether the issue is caused by / connected with something in your setup.

 Submitting a bug